-Fertilizer & nutrition: When fertilizing, I add 1/2 tsp of MSU orchid fertilizer per gallon of tap water; then I’ll pH-adjust it to 5.8pH and water the plants.
-MSU Orchid Fertilizer is 13-8-15 and the bulk of the nitrogen comes from nitrate nitrogen (an easier to use form of N), not ammonical nitrogen; MSU also has a bunch of micronutrients including calcium, magnesium, iron, and so on.
-Beyond the synthetic fert, I also add 1/4 tsp of organic fertilizer to the potting mix 3 times per year.
-My organic fertilizers include: bloodmeal (nitrogen) and rock dust (micro nutrients).
+Fertilizer & Nutrition – NPK: All plants need nitrogen, phosphorus and potassium and you can provide that with a standard fertilizer.
+I use MSU orchid fertilizer and add 1/2 tsp per gallon of tap water (this is a 1/4-1/2 the recommended dose); then, I’ll pH-adjust the water to 5.8-6pH and water the plants.
+MSU Orchid Fertilizer is 13-3-15 and the bulk of the nitrogen comes from nitrate nitrogen (an easier to use form of N), not ammonical nitrogen; MSU also has a bunch of micronutrients including calcium, magnesium, iron, and so on.
+Beyond the synthetic fertilizer, I also add 1/4 tsp of organic fertilizer to the potting mix 3 times per year.
+My organic fertilizers include: bloodmeal (for nitrogen) and glacial rock dust (for minerals and micro nutrients).

 Light Requirements for Growing Aroids, Anthuriums & Philodendrons Indoors